CNIP – SouthPark

 - Backlot Trail-Phase 1.
 The project includes a pedestrian pathway through county-owned property on the east side of Park Rd across from Park Rd.
-Park, a pedestrian crosswalk on Park Dr. South and a pedestrian crosswalk and beacon on Park Rd. that will connect SouthPark employees and residents to more safely access Park Rd Park and the X-CLT trail.
-While the entire backlot trail is not funded, when complete, it would run from Sharon Rd to Park Rd Park.
+Park, a pedestrian crosswalk on Park Dr. South and a pedestrian crosswalk and beacon on Park Rd. that will connect SouthPark employees and residents to Park Rd Park and the X-CLT trail.
+When completed, the proposed trail would run behind Fairview Rd from Sharon Rd to Park Rd Park.

-- Barclay Downs Sidewalk Project started in Spring 2021 and is now complete.
-The .6 mile project included new sidewalks and street trees to the east side of Barclay Downs from Runnymede Lane to Scofield Rd. at a cost of $2.5M.
-A sidewalk celebration was help Oct.
-2021 with the Barclay Downs HOA and the Hazel Apartments.
-The developer for the project contributed $225,000 towards this project as a condition of their rezoning.
+- Barclay Downs Sidewalk (Completed 2021) The .6 mile project includes new sidewalks and street trees on the east side of Barclay Downs Dr. from Runnymede Ln. to Scofield Rd.
+Total project cost was $2.5M.
+A community celebration was held Oct.
+2021 with the Barclay Downs HOA and the Hazel Apartments to celebrate the completion of the project.
+Zom Living contributed $225,000 towards this project as a condition of their rezoning.

-- Briar Creek Greenway Wayfinding will be completed when trail work is done.
+- Briar Creek Greenway Wayfinding (to be be completed in 2023 when trail work is done).

 - Southpark Loop When completed, the Loop will be a 3-mile urban trail that connects several major shopping centers or destinations within the SouthPark area.
 See the following reports or links to the city’s website.

-- Segment from Cameron Valley Pkwy to Ashley Park Ln was approved as part of the Phillips Place rezoning and will begin construction in 2023.
+- Segment along Fairview Rd. from Cameron Valley Pkwy to Ashley Park Ln was approved as part of the Phillips Place rezoning and will begin construction in 2023.

 - Loop Video